DanielKnafel/Advanced-Programming-2/README.md

 ***Special features***

 There's additional features in the project:
-1) When we click on points on the graph the playback jumps to this specific episode and starts to play from this moment.
+1) When we click on points on the graph the playback jumps to specific episode and starts to play from this moment.
 2) There's a red vertical line moving on graphs showing the location of current points in accordance with the playing playback.

 ## Video link